CongducPham/LowCostLoRaGw/README.md

 PCBs
 ----

-In order to facilitate connection between an Arduino board or a RaspberryPI and the well-known RFM95W LoRa radio module, we developed simple PCBs for Arduino ProMini, Arduino Nano and RaspberryPI and make them **freely** available.
+In order to facilitate connection between an Arduino board or a RaspberryPI and the well-known RFM95W (SX1276) LoRa radio module, we developed simple PCBs for Arduino ProMini, Arduino Nano and RaspberryPI and make them **freely** available.

-The first PCB is a simple RFM95W breakout with header pin for both the Raspberry (to make a gateway) and Arduino boards.
-The RFM95 breakout initially designed for the HopeRF RFM95W can also host the NiceRF SX1262 as both radio modules have similar pinout.
-The initial RFM95W breakout has been updated to also expose DIO2 and DIO1 on the RPI header to better support the NiceRF SX1262 module: DIO2 location on the RFM95W is the BUSY pin on the NiceRF SX1262 and DIO1 pin is used for RX/TX done interrupt on the NiceRF SX1262.
-However, connecting those pins are not mandatory with our modified SX12XX library and the old RFM95W breakout can still be used to drive the NiceRF SX1262.
+The first PCB is a simple RFM95W breakout with header pins for both the Raspberry (mainly to make a gateway) and Arduino boards.
+The RFM95W breakout initially designed for the HopeRF RFM95W can actually also host the recent NiceRF SX1262 as both radio modules have similar pinout.
+However, we updated the initial RFM95W breakout's wiring to also expose DIO2 and DIO1 on the Raspberry header to better support the NiceRF SX1262 module (DIO2 location on the RFM95W is the BUSY pin on the NiceRF SX1262 and DIO1 pin is used for RX/TX done interrupt on the NiceRF SX1262 instead of the DIO0 pin on the RFM95W).
+However, connecting those pins are not mandatory with our modified SX12XX library and the old RFM95W breakout can still be used to drive the recent NiceRF SX1262.
+When updating the RFM95W breakout we also added a 4-pin header to easily connect a small OLED screen to a Raspberry using the I2C bus (SCL and SDA pin).

-We also made a variant of the RFM95W breakout for the NiceRF SX1280 module (I really don't know why the SX1280 did not use the same pinout than SX12262 and therefore RFM95W!).
+We also made a variant of the new RFM95W/NiceRF SX1262 breakout to support the NiceRF SX1280 module which provides LoRa modulation on the 2.4Ghz band (I really don't know why the SX1280 did not use the same pinout than the SX1262 which is similar to the RFM95W!).
 All these breakout PCBs are illustrated in the following figure.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFM95Breakout.jpg)